spoonapps/docs/getting_started/transitioning_from_docker/transitioning_from_docker.md

 Spoon containers are designed to operate in a *layered* virtual machine architecture.
 Layers can be thought of as "transparent sheets" of virtual environment configuration that can be stacked on top of one another to build many distinct configurations out of discrete components.

-For example, to build a container for a Java application that uses a MongoDB database, a Spoonium user could combine a Java runtime layer with a MongoDB database layer, then stack the application code and content in an application layer on top of its dependency layers.
+For example, to build a container for a Java application that uses a MongoDB database, a Spoon user could combine a Java runtime layer with a MongoDB database layer, then stack the application code and content in an application layer on top of its dependency layers.
 Layers make it extremely easy to re-use shared components such as runtimes, databases, and plugins.

 Layers can also be used to apply application configuration information.
 For example, one might have a layer that specifies the default homepage, favorites, and security settings for a browser.
 This can be applied on top of a base browser layer to impose those settings onto a non-customized browser environment.